Blackprint/Blackprint/README.md

 </p>

 <p align="center">
-  <b>Blackprint Editor</b> is built using ScarletsFrame (<a href="https://krausest.github.io/js-framework-benchmark/current.html">performance</a> and <a href="https://github.com/ScarletsFiction/ScarletsFrame/wiki#advanced-example">features</a>).
+  <b>Blackprint Sketch</b> is built using ScarletsFrame (<a href="https://krausest.github.io/js-framework-benchmark/current.html">performance</a> and <a href="https://github.com/ScarletsFiction/ScarletsFrame/wiki#advanced-example">features</a>).
   <br><b>Blackprint Engine</b> is distributed separately for different runtime environment.
+  <br><a href="https://github.com/Blackprint/blackprint.github.io">Blackprint Editor</a> is created as a online IDE for browser.
 </p>

 <p align="center">
-  Basic Node's UI design was inspired by UE4 Blueprint and can be modified with HTML/CSS.<br>If you have better UI theme, feel free to show it on Discord.
-When using the editor/sketch library, please use Chromium based browser for better rendering performance.
+  Basic Node's UI design was inspired by UE4 Blueprint and can be modified with HTML/CSS.
+Please use Chromium based browser for better rendering performance.
 </p>

 ## Documentation